fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 **Note:** When the composition exceeds the maximum length of 53 characters, the name is shortened by hashing the release name with SHA-256.
-The resulting name is then composed of the first 40 characters of the release name, followed by a dash (`-`), followed by the 12 characters of the hash.
+The resulting name is then composed of the first 40 characters of the release name, followed by a dash (`-`), followed by the first 12 characters of the hash.
 For example, `a-very-lengthy-target-namespace-with-a-nice-object-name` becomes `a-very-lengthy-target-namespace-with-a-nic-97af5d7f41f3`.